OpenSSH: Vulnerabilities

+On March 29, 2024, a serious supply chain attack on XZ Utils was reported, indirectly targeting the OpenSSH server (sshd) running on Linux.
+The OpenSSH code is not directly affected, as the backdoor is caused by the dependencies on liblzma via libsystemd that could be applied by various Linux distributions.

+On July 1, 2024, the RegreSSHion security vulnerability was disclosed, which could enable a remote attacker to cause OpenSSH to execute arbitrary code and gain full root access.
+It was inadvertently introduced in prior OpenSSH version 8.5p1 in October 2020, and was patched following version 9.8/9.8p1.

 Trademark

-In February 2001, Tatu Ylönen, Chairman and CTO of SSH Communications Security informed the OpenSSH development mailing list that the company intended to assert its ownership of the "SSH" and "Secure Shell" trademarks, and sought to change references to the protocol to "SecSH" or "secsh", in order to maintain control of the "SSH" name.
+In February 2001, Tatu Ylönen, chairman and CTO of SSH Communications Security informed the OpenSSH development mailing list that the company intended to assert its ownership of the "SSH" and "Secure Shell" trademarks, and sought to change references to the protocol to "SecSH" or "secsh", in order to maintain control of the "SSH" name.
 He proposed that OpenSSH change its name in order to avoid a lawsuit, a suggestion that developers resisted.
 OpenSSH developer Damien Miller replied urging Ylönen to reconsider, arguing that "SSH" had long since been a generic trademark.

 At the time, "SSH", "Secure Shell" and "ssh" had appeared in documents proposing the protocol as an open standard.
 Without marking these within the proposal as registered trademarks, Ylönen ran the risk of relinquishing all exclusive rights to the name as a means of describing the protocol.
-Improper use of a trademark, or allowing others to use a trademark incorrectly, results in the trademark becoming a generic term, like Kleenex or Aspirin, which opens the mark to use by others.
+Improper use of a trademark, or allowing others to use a trademark incorrectly, results in the trademark becoming a generic term, like Aspirin, which opens the mark to use by others.
 After study of the USPTO trademark database, many online pundits opined that the term "ssh" was not trademarked, merely the logo using the lower case letters "ssh".
 In addition, the six years between the company's creation and the time when it began to defend its trademark, and that only OpenSSH was receiving threats of legal repercussions, weighed against the trademark's validity.

 Both developers of OpenSSH and Ylönen himself were members of the IETF working group developing the new standard; after several meetings this group denied Ylönen's request to rename the protocol, citing concerns that it would set a bad precedent for other trademark claims against the IETF.
 The participants argued that both "Secure Shell" and "SSH" were generic terms and could not be trademarks.